AUP Recovery

 This site explains, in plain language, how people use contract-law and consumer-protection arguments to challenge alleged PayPal Loss Recovery and PayPal's damages caused by Acceptable Use Policy violation deductions, through mediation, arbitration, regulators, consumer-protection agencies, or court litigation, depending on where you live.

-These guides can help against any company that imposes a fixed penalty or withholds funds without itemized, evidence-based proof of actual loss.
+These guides can help against any company that imposes a fixed penalty or fine, or withholds funds without itemized, evidence-based proof of actual loss.

 It's like accidentally scratching someone's car door with your car.
 You may owe the repair cost (if they prove you caused any damages), but that doesn't give them the right to seize your whole car.
 And to make it worse: PayPal refuses to tell you what damages you actually caused.
 No itemised loss.
 No calculation.
 No evidence.
 Just a number that happens to match your available balance.